This tutorial will explain how to use an Arpasing voicebank in UTAU.

 With Arpasing Assistant

 The notes you select for conversion MUST have another note after them.
 The best way to ensure this is by putting a rest at the end of the UST.

 To do multi-syllable words via word input, you will have to delete all notes but the first syllable, and extend the first note to cover the length of all the notes combined.
-Put the entire word in the note, or all of the phonemes, and convert as normal.
+Put the entire word in the note, and convert as normal.
 From there you will have to put the notes back at the correct pitch and fix the timing.

 While it is recommended to use a completely untuned UST, you can adjust the volume level of notes and flags prior to conversion, and they will be retained.
 Pitchbends and vibrato get messed up and aligned to the wrong notes, so it's recommended to remove them entirely first.

 Listen to the UST as it is right now to get an idea of how it sounds, and what sections you need to fix.
 Chances are that some notes will be off time, and there will be pronunciations that you are unhappy with.

 Find the words or syllables where the pronunciation isn't what you want it to be.
 If you're not familiar with Arpabet, you can reference this article when editing. https://en.wikipedia.org/wiki/Arpabet